 Brownsville Texas

 Brownsville is notable for having several historical houses and battle sites of the Mexican-American War.
-It has become a popular destination for birders looking for nesting and migration sites due to its humid, subtropical climate and proximity to the desert and the Gulf coast.
+It has become a popular destination for birders looking for nesting and migration sites due to its humid, subtropical climate and proximity to the desert and the Gulf Coast.

 - A commercial hub thanks to international trade with Mexico, it is a fast-growing manufacturing city.